ogulkokan/retro-terminal/README.md

   },
   "content": {
     "banner": ["Line 1", "Line 2", "..."],
+    "mobileBanner": ["Mobile-friendly", "shorter banner", "..."],
     "about": ["Your bio", "..."],
     "education": ["Your degrees", "..."],
     "skills": ["Your skills", "..."]
   }
 }
 ```

+**Note:** The `mobileBanner` field is optional.
+If not provided, a simple text banner is auto-generated for mobile devices.

 #### Quick Tips: